defunkt/gist/README.md

     gist -l : all gists for authed user gist -l defunkt : list defunkt's public gists

+To read a gist and print it to STDOUT

+    gist -r GIST_ID
+    gist -r 374130

 ‌See `gist --help` for more detail.

 ## Login